Club: Chelsea FC | Opening: 1877 | Capacity: 41,837 seats

 (photos of the present Stamford Bridge below)

-Stamford Bridge is located in central London in the borough of Hammersmith and Fulham.
+Stamford Bridge is located rather centrally in London in the borough of Hammersmith and Fulham.
 The stadium lies slightly less than 2 miles south-west of Hyde Park and the Harrods Store, and less than 3 miles south-west of Buckingham Palace.

 The nearest tube station is Fulham Broadway, which is on the District Line.
 One can get to Fulham Broadway by taking a Wimbledon-bound train from Earl’s Court station, which is on the Circle and Piccadilly Line.
 Earl’s Court station itself is also within walking distance of the stadium (20 minutes).